-Skapago helps language learners achieve their fluency goals by making learning fun: through story-based textbooks and online courses.
+Language learning made fun: through story-based textbooks and online courses.

-We’re not pretending language learning is simple: it isn’t.
-We know that and therefore design our language courses in a way that will make it easy for you to keep learning until you hare achieved fluency.
+Is language learning difficult?
+Let’s be honest: yes, it is.
+But who says it shouldn’t be a fun and an enjoyable experience?
+Therefore we design our language courses in a way that will make it easy for you to keep learning until you hare achieved fluency.

 Our textbooks and online video courses are based on coherent stories instead of boring dialogues.
 You want to know how the story ends?
 Well then – you will have to keep learning!